packetvitality/ExcavationPack/README.md

 # Usage
 1. Ensure Docker and docker-compose are operational.
-2. Edit the environmental variable (.env) file to specify a working directory and the directory to be searched.
+2. [Optional] Customize the docker-compose file.
 3. Place a keyword text file in the working directory.
-4. [Optional] Customize the docker-compose file.
+4. Edit the environmental variable (.env) file to specify a working directory and the directory to be searched.
-5. Issue the command ‘docker-compose up’ from the project directory.
+6. Issue the command ‘docker-compose up’ from the project directory.

 Customizing the docker-compose file provides more processing control.
 For example, users can configure the 'replicas' setting to create more or fewer instances of a specific container.
 The user can configure the 'resources' setting to control the amount of CPU and/or memory the containers use.
 The framework can take significant time to process depending on the size of the data dump.
 A useful command to check on the status of containers is 'docker container stats'.
 This command shows the currently running containers and their resource utilization.